klxcoder/drawsql-clone/README.md

 # TODO
-  - ERD are just tables and lines
+  - GridView will accept tables and draw it in a canvas
-  - Class Table
-  - Class Line